 - Transfer it into the container.
 The container must be hermetically sealed.

-- Add cold water in the dose.
-Avoid mixing hot water in the fungus.
+- Add cold water to the dose.
+Avoid mixing hot water with the fungus.

 - Mix it for 30 to 45 seconds.

-- Pour this premix in the water tank.
+- Pour this premix into the water tank.

-- Rinse the container and add the water again in the water tank.
+- Rinse the container and add the water again to the water tank.
 Repeat this 2 to 3 times.

 - Make new premixes for each application.

 The optimum temperature for the application of Beauvaria bassiana is 66.2F to 84.2F.
-It became inactive at the temperature higher than 89.6F.
+It became inactive at a temperature higher than 89.6F.

 Apply it in the afternoon or early morning or on rainy days because it could not withstand UV rays.